pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

 ::

-    Usage: pywbemcli [GENERAL-OPTIONS] subscription add-subscription DESTINATION FILTER [COMMAND-OPTIONS]
+    Usage: pywbemcli [GENERAL-OPTIONS] subscription add-subscription DESTINATIONID FILTERID [COMMAND-OPTIONS]

       Add new indication subscription.

-      Adds an indication subscription to the current WBEM server for a particular DESTINATION and FILTER.
+      Adds an indication subscription to the current WBEM server for a particular DESTINATIONID and FILTERID.
 The command creates an instance of CIM association class "CIM_IndicationSubscription" in the Interop namespace of the server.

-      The destination and filter instances to be used in the subscription is based on the DESTINATION and FILTER arguments which define the the 'Handler' and 'Filter' reference properties of the subscription instance to be created.
+      The destination and filter instances to be used in the subscription is based on the DESTINATIONID and FILTERID arguments which define the the 'Handler' and 'Filter' reference properties of the subscription instance to be created.

-      The required DESTINATION argument defines the existing destination instance that will be attached to the 'Handler' reference of the association class.
+      The required DESTINATIONID argument defines the existing destination instance that will be attached to the 'Handler' reference of the association class.
 This argument may consist of either the value of the 'Name' property of the target destination instance or the identity of that instance.
 The identity is the full value of the 'Name' property for permanent destinations and is a component of the 'Name' property for owned instances.
 If just the identity is used, this will result in multiple destinations being found if the same string is defined as the identity of an owned and permanent destination.

-      The required FILTER argument defines the existing filter instance that will be attached to the 'Filter' reference of the association class.
+      The required FILTERID argument defines the existing filter instance that will be attached to the 'Filter' reference of the association class.
 This argument may consist of either the value of the 'Name' property of the target filter instance or the identity of that instance.
 The identity is the full value of the 'Name' property for permanent filters and is a component of the 'Name' property for owned instances.
 If just the identity is used, this will result in multiple filters being found if the same string is defined as the identity of an owned and permanent